-1.1 The application is brought to Huddersfield Sub Committee at the request of Councillor Peter McBride who states:
+1.1 The application was originally brought to committee on 22nd February at the request of Cllr Peter McBride for the following reason:

 "given the dilemma that although I would welcome the housing provision that this might provide although the scale of development may have an adverse affect on neighbours.
 I would also welcome the views of the Kirkheaton Group currently developing the Neighbourhood Plan".